Skip to main content

 • Maintain consistent care routines, avoiding frequent movement of the Rubber Tree.

-• Provide additional humidity using pebble trays or humidifiers.
+• Provide additional humidity using pebble trays or humidifiers.- Apply neem oil monthly as a preventative measure against fungal infections.

 With proper care adjustments, Rubber Trees typically recover within 2–3 weeks.
 Keep observing your plant’s progress and consult specific plant care guides for extensive troubleshooting.